Change Management | White Paper

 • Reorganizing the structure after an acquisition

-• Rethinking business processes from a Lean perspective
+• Rethink business processes from a Lean perspective

 It is not the organizations that change, it is the people that change.
-It is the cumulative effect of individuals' changes that then results in successful organizational change.
+It is the cumulative effect of the changes of individuals that then results in successful organizational change.